envy/ssh2container/README.md

 A: Why not?
 Mainly to learn how to use namespaces without fancy container engines.

 Q: This already exists: https://github.com/Yelp/dockersh
 A: Yes, but dockersh uses Docker and does not use user namespaces.
+Also this was mainly done as a learning experience.

+Q: This already exists: https://firejail.wordpress.com
+A: Yes, but firejail is using setuid and not chroot instead of pivot\_root. chroot is not meant for sandboxing.
+Also this was mainly done as a learning experience.

+Q: This already exists: FreeBSD jails
+A: Yes, but this work on linux.
+Also this was mainly done as a learning experience.

 Q: Is this secure?
 A: I don't know.
 Maybe, maybe not.
 You should probably not run this in production without audting the code.